nahidsaikat/nahidsaikat.com/content/posts/2020-04-10---structure-your-project-with-flask-blueprint.md

 Flask is a lightweight WSGI web application framework based on Python.
 It is designed in such a way that it will only supply the core components of a web application and it lets the developer choose rest of the things.
 It leaves all the design and architecture level decisions to the developer.

-As a retult it is very easy to get started start with Flask.
+As a result it is very easy to get started start with Flask.
 But day by day when the application gets bigger and more complex, it become very tough to maintain the code base.
 To resolve this problem Flask comes with <strong>Blueprint</strong>.

-<strong>Flask Blueprint</strong> or <strong>Blueprint</strong> for short, is a way to organize the related codebase between python modules or packages.
+<strong>Flask Blueprint</strong> or <strong>Blueprint</strong> for short, is a way to organize the related code base between python modules or packages.
 In this article we will learn how to use Blueprint to structure a Flask project.

 At the beginning, lets first create a hello world application in Flask.
 Create a file ```app.py``` and put the following code in it.
 ```python